Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-This function will add x to y, however it might error if a string is given to this function, Luau doesn't know that we want to only use numbers in this function.
-Lets rework this function such that it does constrain `x` and `y` to be numbers.
+This function will add x to y, however it might error if a string is given to this function, Luau doesn't know that this function can only use numbers, lets rework this function such that it does constrain `x` and `y` to be numbers.

 ```lua
 local function add(x: number, y: number)